JuanmaCopia/juanmacopia.github.io/_pages/about.md

 </p>

 <p>
 <b>PySEAT</b> is a symbolic execution engine for Python programs.
 PySEAT also implements lazy initialization to support symbolic representation of heap-allocated objects and is able to automatically generate tests for these programs.
-PySEAT was past of my Master's thesis.
+PySEAT was part of my Master's thesis.
 [
 <a href="https://github.com/JuanmaCopia/PySEAT">code</a>&nbsp;|
 <a href="https://juanmacopia.github.io/files/pyseat2020.pdf">.pdf</a>&nbsp;